Devi4239/Excel-Sales-Analytics/README.md

 and finance data, enhancing their global market presence and fianancial health.
 Welcome to data- driven transformation!

-💾Project Highlights
+#Project Highlights

-📘Project 1: Sales Analysis and Reporting
+## Project 1: Sales Analysis and Reporting

 💫Objective:
 Developed a comprehensive customer performance report.